 3. Analyse the Fragrance Families

 Floral fragrances typically have a strong presence of notes such as rose, jasmine, and lavender.
-Spicy notes such as vanilla and cinnamon tend to dominate Oriental fragrances.
+Vanilla and spicy notes, e.g. clove, cinnamon, tend to dominate Oriental fragrances.
 With woody fragrances, you’ll find notes such as cedarwood and sandalwood.

 4. Create a Personal Fragrance Library

 As you start to become more familiar with the different notes and families of perfumes, you can create a personal fragrance library for reference and comparison.
 This can be a physical collection of perfumes or a digital collection of notes and observations.

 Keeping a record of the fragrances you have tried and what you liked and didn’t like about them can help you to refine your fragrance preferences and make more informed decisions when choosing new fragrances to try.

 When testing a new perfume, it is essential to know how to smell it correctly.
 Avoid smelling too many fragrances in quick succession, as this can overwhelm your olfactory senses.
 Take a break and smell something neutral, to cleanse your palate between scents.